AdobeDocs/app-builder/src/pages/guides/app_builder_guides/development.md

 > Note: The debug configuration is dynamic and allows you to set a port in the .env file, for example `PORT=3000`

 Actions are loaded dynamically, so the code is not evaluated until an http request is made.
 This means breakpoints in your action code will be grayed out until you trigger a call to the action.
-Web action urls are mapped to `https://localhost:PORT/api/v1/web/<package-name>/<action-name>` and can be called from your front-end, opening the url in your browser, with cURL, etc.
+Web action urls are mapped to `https://localhost:PORT/api/v1/web/<package-name>/<action-name>` and can be called from your front end, opening the url in your browser, with cURL, etc.

 You can use the step-through debugging features of VS Code, inspect variables, add watches, etc.